myronzhangweb3/mpc-lib-go/ecdsa_threshold/web_server/README.md

 # Ecdsa Threshold Signature On Web

+## Tips

+> ⚠️ Not intended for direct use in production environments

+1. Authentication is not implemented on server side.
+So the server is not secure.
+2. Nodejs is used to run wasm code.
+It is not necessary.
+You can use other language to run wasm code.
+3. Nodejs lacks a step to write the private key to a client-local file.
+So the private key is not secure.

 ## Introduction

 This is a simple HTTP server for ecdsa threshold.
 It is used to receive the message from the client and send the response to the client.